-- (4) For the purposes of Part 2, proceedings in Jersey for an offence are concluded - (a) when the defendant is acquitted of that offence and of all other counts (if any) on which the defendant is also tried at the same time; - (b) if the defendant is convicted on one or more counts but the Court decides not to make a confiscation order against the defendant, when it makes that decision; or - (c) if a confiscation order is made against the defendant in those proceedings, when the order is satisfied. - (5) An application under Article 9, 12 or 13 is concluded - (a) if the Court decides not to make a confiscation order against the defendant, when it makes that decision; or - (b) if a confiscation order is made against the defendant as a result of that application, when the order is satisfied. - (6) An application under Article 14 or 19 is concluded - (a) if the Court decides not to vary the confiscation order in question, when it makes that decision; or - (b) if it varies the confiscation order as a result of the application, when the order is satisfied. - (7) For the purposes of Part 2, a confiscation order is satisfied when no amount is due under it. - (8) For the purposes of Part 2, an order is subject to appeal until (disregarding any power of a court to grant leave to appeal out of time) there is no further possibility of an appeal on which the order could be varied or set aside. - (9) The States may amend paragraph (1) by Regulations.11
+- (4) For the purposes of Part 2, proceedings in Jersey for an offence are concluded - (a) when the defendant is acquitted of that offence and of all other counts (if any) on which the defendant is also tried at the same time; - (b) if the defendant is convicted on one or more counts but the Court decides not to make a confiscation order or an instrumentalities forfeiture order against the defendant, when it makes that decision; or - (c) if a confiscation order or an instrumentalities forfeiture order is made against the defendant, when all the orders are satisfied.7 - (5) An application under Article 9, 12 or 13 is concluded -

+- (a) if the Court decides not to make a confiscation order or, in the case of Article 9, an instrumentalities forfeiture order against the defendant, when it makes that decision; or - (b) if a confiscation order or, in the case of Article 9, an instrumentalities forfeiture order is made against the defendant as a result of that application, when the order is satisfied.8 - (6) An application under Article 14 or 19 is concluded - (a) if the Court decides not to vary the confiscation order in question, when it makes that decision; or - (b) if it varies the confiscation order as a result of the application, when the order is satisfied. - (6A) An application under Article 28B(6) is concluded - (a) if the Court decides not to make or vary the instrumentalities forfeiture order, when it makes that decision; or - (b) if the Court makes or varies the instrumentalities forfeiture order as a result of the application, when the order is satisfied.9 - (7) For the purposes of Part 2, a confiscation order or an instrumentalities forfeiture order is satisfied when no amount is due under it.10 - (8) For the purposes of Part 2, an order is subject to appeal until (disregarding any power of a court to grant leave to appeal out of time) there is no further possibility of an appeal on which the order could be varied or set aside. - (9) The States may amend paragraph (1) by Regulations.
+11